erduotong/nuitka-doc-zh/helper/--help/output.md

 原始简介:
 ```
 Disable selected caches, specify "all" for all cached.
 Currently allowed values
-are: "all","ccache","bytecode","dll-dependencies". can be given multiple times
+are: "all","ccache","bytecode","compression","dll- dependencies". can be given
-or with comma separated values.
+multiple times or with comma separated values.
 Default none.
 ```
 中文简介:
 ```